 5 & 6 - Puty (Joint Compound) and Putty Knife

-After you have applied the tape, use a putty knife to apply joint compound over the tape.
+After you have applied the tape, use a putty knife to apply the joint compound over the tape.
 Smooth the joints in between the two sheets of plywood.
 Use the joint compound and putty knife to fill in the holes or depressions made from the screws or nails during your sheetrock installation.

 7 - SheetRock Hammer or Screw Gun